indigogeorgiana/indigogeorgiana.github.io/README.md

-Kia Ora Welcome to my github page, my name is Indigo Phillips.
+Kia Ora and welcome to my github page, my name is Indigo Phillips.

 I have attended and completed the Ensprial Dev Academy 18 Week Bootcamp in Auckland with an awesome diverse group of nine other students known as the Mamaku Cohort of 2018.
 This website page is but the humble beginnings of my journey into the much loved world of code.